 Old Dominion University

 The school also attracts more than 4,800 grad students.
-ODU’s MS in psychology – which costs $17,162 – provides “a strong background in research methods and general psychology,” according to the school.
-The intent of this psychology degree is to accommodate a variety of professional interests.
+ODU’s MS in psychology provides “a strong background in research methods and general psychology,” according to the school.
+This psychology degree intends to accommodate a variety of professional interests.
 A big part of its curriculum is working closely with faculty on research, beginning with a first-year research project.
 You will also work with a faculty advisor on their thesis later.

 - Research Methods in Psychology